Crisis & Disaster Response

 Mozambique Relief Fund

-Mozambique
+• Location Mozambique

-May - December 2021
+• Timeframe May - December 2021

 Project Overview

-The Need: In Mozambique, over Easter this year the Islamic State claimed that more than 55 people — including Christians, Mozambican army troops and foreigners — were killed in the ambush carried out by its local affiliate, the Islamic State Central Africa Province.
+In Mozambique, over Easter this year the Islamic State claimed that more than 55 people — including Christians, Mozambican army troops and foreigners — were killed in the ambush carried out by its local affiliate, the Islamic State Central Africa Province.
 Stunning recent reports in November 2020 revealed that ISIS had also attacked innumerable civilians, abducting women and children and torching homes.
-Al Jazeera described some 50 innocent people — many of them Christians - being “herded” to their death on a soccer field.
+Al Jazeera described some 50 innocent people — many of them Christians - being “herded” to their deaths on a soccer field.
 There, they were systematically decapitated and dismembered.

 ISIS has continued its ferocious assaults, most recently on January 2 and again at Easter this year.
-Mozambique has seen the Islamic State and its local affiliate the Islamic State Central Africa Province (ISCAP), intensify its strategy of attacking Christians and reflects ISIS's ongoing efforts to use African affiliates, like ISCAP, to expand and make Africa its next frontier.
+Mozambique has seen the Islamic State and its local affiliate the Islamic State Central Africa Province (ISCAP), intensify its strategy of attacking Christians and reflect ISIS's ongoing efforts to use African affiliates, like ISCAP, to expand and make Africa its next frontier.

 In a video last year, one group leader spoke about Islam and his desire for an “Islamic government, not a government of unbelievers”, while also complaining of abuses by Mozambique’s military.
 Claiming allegiance to the Islamic State, its militants have looted villages, destroyed houses, and killed civilians, and co-opted young people to join them.
 If they refuse, they are often killed or sometimes beheaded.